DavidQL/ember-blog-client/Readme.md

 # Objective

-Fill in the missing pieces in the template files
+Fill in the missing pieces in the template files to make the views render correctly:

-Files with missing bits:
+Files to fix:
 	* templates/application.hbs
 	* templates/posts.hbs